uOJackDu/Minesweeper-Cpp/README.md

 # Minesweeper-Cpp
 A minesweeper game written in C++.

-The game cannot run, you have to compile it yourself to run the game.
+The game cannot be opened.
+You have to compile it yourself to run the game.

 After the game starts, press "1", "2", "3", or "4" to select the mode.